Comet C/2024 S1 Rapidly Gaining Brightness and "Growing" a Tail Before Encountering the Sun

 The uniqueness of this comet lies in the fact that at the moment of perihelion passage on October 28, it may become so bright that it can be seen even in daylight.
 Its brightness at this moment may reach minus fifth magnitude.

-In the event of a favorable development and preservation of the comet's integrity, it will shine even brighter than Venus.
+In the event of a favorable development of events and the preservation of the comet's integrity, it will shine even brighter than Venus.
 The celestial body approached the Earth at its closest distance on October 23 and 24, and on the 28th, ATLAS will pass through perihelion at a distance of only 500 thousand kilometers from the Sun.

-Earlier www1.ru reported that the Orionids meteor shower reached its peak activity on the night of October 21.
+Earlier, www1.ru reported that the Orionids meteor shower reached its peak activity on the night of October 21.
 The autumn meteor shower was "accompanied" by Jupiter.
 Its bright glow was noticeable to the right — west and above the constellation Orion.

 Read more on the topic: